Oman

-Oman, officially the Sultanate of Oman, (Note: سلْطنة عُمانi.) is a country in the southeastern Arabian Peninsula in West Asia and the Middle East.
-It shares land borders with Saudi Arabia, the United Arab Emirates, and Yemen.
-Oman's coastline faces the Arabian Sea to the southeast and the Gulf of Oman on the northeast.
-The exclaves of Madha and Musandam are surrounded by the UAE on their land borders, while Musandam's coastal boundaries are formed by the Strait of Hormuz and the Gulf of Oman.
-It has a population of approximately 5.46 million and an area of 309,500 km^{2} (119,500 sq mi).
-Muscat is the capital and largest city.
+Oman, officially the Sultanate of Oman, (Note: سَلْطَنَة عُمَانْ.) is a country in the southeastern Arabian Peninsula in West Asia.
+It shares land borders with Saudi Arabia, the United Arab Emirates, and Yemen, and maritime borders with Iran and Pakistan.
+Its coastline extends along the Arabian Sea to the southeast and the Gulf of Oman to the northeast.
+The exclaves of Madha and Musandam are surrounded by the United Arab Emirates on their land borders, while Musandam's coastal boundaries are formed by the Strait of Hormuz and the Gulf of Oman.
+With an area of 315,331 km^{2} (121,750 sq mi) and a population of approximately 5.46 million, Oman is the third-largest country on the Arabian Peninsula.
+Muscat is the capital and largest city, Islam is the state religion, and Arabic is the official language.

-Oman is the oldest independent state in the Arab world, and has been continuously ruled by the Al Bu Said dynasty since 1744.
-Beginning in the 17th century, Oman became a regional power with an empire that competed with the Portuguese Empire and British Empire for influence in the Persian Gulf and the Indian Ocean.
-At its peak in the 19th century, Omani influence and control extended across the Strait of Hormuz to present-day Iran and Pakistan, and as far south as Zanzibar.
-In the 20th century, Oman had come under the influence of the British Empire while de jure remaining sovereign.
+Oman has been continuously ruled by the Al Bu Said dynasty since 1744.
+Beginning in the 17th century, Oman emerged as a major regional power, expelling the Portuguese from its coastal possessions and establishing an empire that competed with the British and Portuguese for influence in the Persian Gulf and the Indian Ocean.
+At its peak in the 19th century, Omani influence and control extended across the Strait of Hormuz to what later became Iran and Pakistan, and as far south as Zanzibar.
+In the 20th century, Oman came under the influence of the British Empire while de jure remaining sovereign.

 Oman's oil reserves are ranked as the 22nd largest globally.
 In 2010, the United Nations Development Programme recognised Oman as the most improved country in the world in terms of development during the preceding 40 years.
-Less reliant on fossil fuels than other Persian Gulf states, a significant portion of Oman's economy involves tourism, as well as the trade of fish, dates and other agricultural produce.
+A portion of Oman's economy involves tourism, and trade of fish, dates and other agricultural produce.
 The World Bank classifies Oman as a high-income economy.
-As of 2024, Oman ranks as the 42nd most peaceful country in the world in the Global Peace Index, and the most peaceful Arab state after Qatar and Kuwait.
+As of 2024, Oman ranks as the 42nd most peaceful country in the world in the Global Peace Index and the third-most peaceful country in the Middle East and North Africa.

-Oman is an absolute monarchy ruled by a Sultan, with power passed down through the male line.
+Oman is an absolute monarchy ruled by a sultan, who serves as both head of state and head of government.
+Executive authority is exercised through the Council of Ministers, while the bicameral Council of Oman consists of the appointed Council of State and the elected Consultative Assembly.

 Qaboos bin Said served as sultan from 1970 until his death in 2020.
-His reign saw a rise in the country's living standards, the abolition of slavery, the end of the Dhofar Rebellion, and the promulgation of Oman's constitution.
+His nearly five-decade reign marked the beginning of a period of rapid modernization now known as the Omani Renaissance, which saw a rise in the country's living standards, the abolition of slavery, the end of the Dhofar Rebellion, and the promulgation of Oman's constitution.
 In 2020, Haitham bin Tariq succeeded Qaboos as the Sultan of Oman.
 Oman is a member of the United Nations, the Arab League, the Gulf Cooperation Council, the Non-Aligned Movement, and the Organisation of Islamic Cooperation.